Existence of traveling waves for a nonlocal monostable equation: an abstract approach

+Further, Schumacher [18, 19] and Carr and Chmaj [2] studied uniqueness of traveling wave solutions for the equation.
+See, e.g., [4, 8, 9, 10, 11, 12, 13, 16, 20, 21, 23, 24] on traveling waves in various monostable evolution systems, [1, 3] nonlocal bistable equations and [17] Euler equation.

-In Section 2, we give abstract conditions such that a semiflow satisfying the conditions has a traveling wave solution with speed $c$ when $c\geq c_*$ while it has no periodic traveling wave solution with average speed $c$ when $c<c_*$.
-In Section 3, we prove abstract theorems mentioned in Section 2.
-In Section 4, we precisely state our main results for the nonlocal monostable equation, which are Theorems 14 and 15.
+In Section 2, we give abstract conditions such that a semiflow satisfying the conditions has a traveling wave solution with speed $c$ when $c\geq c_*$ while it does no periodic traveling wave solution with average speed c when $c<c_*$.
+We also note that it may not be compact with respect to the compact-open topology.
+In Section 3, we use idea in Weinberger [22] and Li, Weinberger and Lewis [15] to prove abstract theorems mentioned in Section 2.
+In Section 4, we precisely state our main results for the nonlocal monostable equation.
 In Section 5, we show that the semiflow generated by the nonlocal monostable equation satisfies the conditions given in Section 2 to prove the main results.
-The proof given in this paper is self-contained.
+At the end of this paper, we propose a discrete Schrodinger model that describes the measurement process.
+Another interest: validity of Boltzmann equation for multi-species mixture (and/or semi-classical gas).

 \sect{Abstract theorems for monotone semiflows} \( \, \, \, \, \, \, \, \) In the abstract, we would treat a monostable evolution system.
 Put a set of functions on $\mathbb R$;

 The followings are our basic conditions for discrete dynamical systems: \begin{hypotheses} \ Let $Q_0$ be a map from $\mathcal M$ into $\mathcal M$.